microsoft/fast/packages/fast-element/docs/building-components.md

 }
 ```

 > **IMPORTANT:** You may have noticed the use of the `@observable` decorator on the `ready` property above.
 The `@observable` decorator creates a property that the template system can watch for changes.
-It is simlar to `@attr`, but the property is not surfaced as an HTML attribute on the element itself.
+It is similar to `@attr`, but the property is not surfaced as an HTML attribute on the element itself.
 While `@attr` can only be used in a `FastElement`, `@observable` can be used in any class.
 You can learn more about observation and incremental template updates below in the section "Observables and Rendering".

-> **NOTE**: Additional features are planned for `when` which would enable `elseif` and `else` conditional rendering.
+> **NOTE**: Additional features are planned for `when` which will enable `elseif` and `else` conditional rendering.
 Today, you need multiple, separate `when` blocks to achieve the same end result.

 #### The Repeat Directive